 Differences Between Federal and State Drug Offenses

-Controlled substances like marijuana, cocaine, heroin, methamphetamines, and opiates are illegal under state and federal law.
+Manufacturing, trafficking, and possessing controlled substances like marijuana, cocaine, heroin, methamphetamines, and opiates are illegal under state and federal law.
 However, you cannot be charged with a drug offense under both.
 You are either charged with a state drug crime or a federal drug offense.
 In some cases, your charges may start in state court but as an investigation unfolds, the federal government may take over the prosecution, leading to the potential exposure to much more severe punishment for the same crime.

 You are likely to be charged with a federal drug crime if your alleged criminal activity: